Planning and Staging an Intervention

 - The intervention model most people are familiar with is the classic intervention.
 Typically, this is an intervention where family members and close friends or coworkers get together and discuss their concerns with the individual.
 The chances that this type of intervention model will be more successful can be increased if the group meets prior to the intervention to discuss goals, outlines each individual’s role in the intervention process, develops different responses to possible reactions of the individual in need, and consults with an intervention specialist or mental healthcare professional before actually performing the intervention.

 - In some instances, there may be more than one individual with a severe substance use disorder or issue.
-One or more family members may be displaying these issues or have relationship issues that foster substance abuse in one family member.
-A specific type of intervention known as a family systems intervention is designed to be used to address this situation when multiple family members have substance use disorders or the relationships between family members interact to exacerbate substance abuse in one or more members.
+One or more family members may be displaying these issues or have relationship issues that foster substance use in one family member.
+A specific type of intervention known as a family systems intervention is designed to be used to address this situation when multiple family members have substance use disorders or the relationships between family members interact to exacerbate substance use in one or more members.
 This type of intervention should only be attempted with the assistance of a mental healthcare professional or intervention specialist.

-- Even though it is preferable to plan the intervention ahead of time and to have a structured and organized approach to the intervention, there are times when someone who has a substance use disorder engages in potentially dangerous situations as the result of substance abuse, and this needs to be addressed immediately.
+- Even though it is preferable to plan the intervention ahead of time and to have a structured and organized approach to the intervention, there are times when someone who has a substance use disorder engages in potentially dangerous situations as the result of substance use, and this needs to be addressed immediately.
 In this type of situation, an on-the-spot or crisis intervention can be performed by individuals who are in the immediate vicinity of the person in need.
 This type of intervention aims to get the individual to see the issues, realize the potential dangers associated with the substance use, and immediately get them into some type of treatment program.

 Some Formal Intervention Approaches